dbebel/docs/pages/platform/public-cloud/editing_an_instance_in_control_panel/guide.en-ca.md

 order: 5
 ---

-**Last updated 15th September 2021**
+**Last updated 24th September 2021**

 ## Introduction

 Following an increase in activity, or simply new needs, it is possible that your instance cannot meet this new load due to a lack of resources.
-However, with the Public Cloud, you can increase the resources available to your instance with just a few clicks.
+With the Public Cloud, you can increase the resources available to your instance with just a few clicks.

 **This guide explains how to resize your instance via the OVHcloud Control Panel**